The rules of engagement.

 1. Be open for feedback, but take ownership

-… but take ownership.
-I avoid freelancers who are high maintenance.
-These are the type who will ping you every 30 minutes, asking you to make a decision on everything, from should the colour be C100Y80 or C100Y90, selecting between Helvetica Medium 12 points or Helvetica Bold 11 points, to whether an image should be centrally cropped or 10 pixels to the right.
-Basically – micro-decisions.
-I understand that some freelancers had been burned by control freaks in the past and this is the only way to protect themselves.
-I, on the other hand, while being an OCD, had learned to let go of smaller decisions.
+…but take ownership.
+I avoid high-maintenance freelancers — the type who ping every 30 minutes asking for decisions on whether the colour should be C100Y80 or C100Y90, or whether an image should be centrally cropped or 10 pixels to the right.
+I am an OCD who has learned to let go of smaller decisions.
+You should too.

 2. No surprises, but surprise me.

-No surprises… I can’t stress enough that a freelancer relationship is about us, together, working to deliver a solution to a paying client, on an agreed deadline.
-The worst-case scenario would be a freelancer ghosting me, hanging me out to dry – suddenly not responding to messages or calls, when the deadline is near the corner.
-Other nasty surprises include receiving an inferior output because the freelancer discovered that a licensed plug-in is required to complete the job, and what he has is a pirated outdated version.
+No surprises… A freelancer relationship is about us, together, delivering a solution to a paying client on an agreed deadline.
+The worst case: ghosting — suddenly not responding when the deadline is approaching.
+Other nasty surprises include inferior output because a required plugin turned out to be pirated or outdated.

-We are humans, and life is full of surprises (shocks).
-It is totally alright if one has to drop out from a project midway when life takes an unexpected turn – the key here is to be truthful, transparent and be responsible.
-A freelancer once did a nice thing by introducing a friend to take over a project, because she had a family emergency.
+Life happens.
+It’s fine to drop out of a project midway when something unexpected occurs — the key is to be honest and responsible.
+One freelancer once introduced a friend to take over a project because she had a family emergency.
+That was a nice thing to do.

 3. Don’t be calculative, but be very calculative

-Note the “everything is on fire” part?
-The client is under extreme stress because of an unexpected situation.
-We are trying to help the client solve his/her problem.
-This is the worst time possible for a freelancer to start negotiating additional fees.
-No one has the mental space for that – not the client and not us.
-I would want the freelancer to work along with us and resolve the crisis – leave the money talk for later.
+Note the “everything is on fire” part.
+The client is under extreme stress.
+This is the worst time to start negotiating additional fees — nobody has the mental space for it.
+Work through the crisis first.
+Leave the money talk for later.

-… but be very calculative.
-At the end of a project, before issuing an invoice, be very calculative.
-While there’s an agreed price before a project is started, I would assure the freelancer that he/she could increase the amount if the scope has been increased – just be fair, because I would pay and won’t be negotiating anymore.
-There’s a catch here – the word “fair”.
-If the final amount is unreasonably high, I will still pay, but that is probably the end of our working relationship.
+…but be very calculative.
+Before issuing the invoice, be very calculative.
+If the scope increased, the amount can increase — just be fair, and I will pay without negotiating.
+The catch is that word fair.
+If the final amount is unreasonably high, I will still pay, but that’s probably the end of our working relationship.

-There will also be situations where extra support/resources were provided to help the freelancer complete his/her job – sort of a bail-out situation to meet deadlines.
-Be fair, and bill a lesser amount.
+Similarly, if extra support was provided to help you complete the job — a bail-out to meet deadlines — bill a lesser amount.

-A very nice experience I had was a freelancer who billed me less than agreed.
-“I didn’t have to do that much – I thought the job was much more complex hence the initial quote.
-This is a more reasonable amount for me to invoice you.”
+The nicest experience I’ve had: a freelancer who invoiced less than agreed.
+“I didn’t have to do that much — I thought the job was more complex when I quoted.
+This is a more reasonable amount.”

 Should I tell you when I post something new?